Renewable energy in Africa: Solar power

 Several large-scale solar power facilities are under development in Africa including projects in South Africa and Algeria.
 Although solar power technology has the potential to supply energy to large numbers of people, and has been used to generate power on a large scale in developed nations, its greatest potential in Africa may be to provide power on a smaller scale and to use this energy to help with day-to-day needs such as small-scale electrification, desalination, water pumping, and water purification.

 The first utility-scale solar farm in Sub-Saharan Africa is the 8.5MW plant at Agahozo-Shalom Youth Village, in the Rwamagana District, Eastern Province of Rwanda.
 It leased 20 hectare of land from the village which is a charity to house and educate Rwandan genocide victims.
 The plant uses 28,360 photovoltaic panels and produces 6% of total electrical supply of the country.
 The project was built with U.S., Israeli, Dutch, Norwegian, Finnish and UK funding and expertise.

 There are several examples of small grid-linked solar power stations in Africa, including the photovoltaic 250 kW Kigali Solaire station in Rwanda.
 Under the South Africa Renewable Energy Independent Power Producer Procurement Program, several projects have been developed, including the 96MW(DC) Jasper Solar Energy Project, the 75MW(DC) Lesedi PV project, and the 75MW(DC) Letsatsi PV Project, all developed by the American company SolarReserve and completed in 2014.

 Power Up Gambia, a non-profit operating in The Gambia, uses solar power technology to provide power to Gambian health care facilities, providing a reliable source of electricity for lighting, diagnostic testing, treatments, and water pumping.
 Energy For Opportunity (EFO), a non-profit working in West Africa, uses solar power for Schools, Health Clinics and Community Charging Stations, as well as teaches Photovoltaic installation classes at local technical institutes.
 So far its work has been mainly in Sierra Leone.
 In particular its solar powered Community Charging Stations have been recognized as an innovative model to provide electricity to rural communities in the region.

 Some plans exist to build solar farms in the deserts of North Africa to supply power for Europe.
 The Desertec project, backed by several European energy companies and banks, planned to generate renewable electricity in the Sahara desert and distribute it through a high-voltage grid for export to Europe and local consumption in North-Africa.
 Ambitions seek to provide continental Europe with up to 15% of its electricity.
 The TuNur project would supply 2GW of solar generated electricity from Tunisia to the UK.

+In the Eastern and Southern Africa region, solar power has been identified as a key component in addressing the energy access deficit.
+The region's abundant sunlight offers a significant potential for solar energy to be harnessed, contributing to sustainable economic growth.
+By 2050, Sub-Saharan Africa is estimated to require around 3 billion tons of minerals and metals to support the deployment of solar energy among other renewable resources.